Self-interacting mass-dimension one fields for any spin: Mass-dimension one fields

 Substituting $\Lambda(x)$ and $\dual{\Lambda}(x)$ into $H_{0}$, we obtain

-Although we do not show the explicit calculation here, it is important to remark that if the $(-1)^{2j}$ factor is absent from $\dual{\Pi}(x)$, the cross-terms proportional to $a(\p,\sigma)b(-\p,\sigma')$ and $a^{\ddag}(\p,\sigma)b^{\ddag}(-\p,\sigma')$ would be non-vanishing.
-Therefore, the introduction of $(-1)^{2j}$ to $\dual{\Pi}(x)$ is crucial in ensuring that the free fermionic Hamiltonian is diagonal.
-Also, we see that the norms of the self-conjugate and anti-self- conjugate Elko must be identical within their respective sectors so they contribute equally to the free Hamiltonian.
+It is important to remark that if the $(-1)^{2j}$ factor is absent from $\dual{\Pi}(x)$, the cross-terms proportional to $a(\p,\sigma)b(-\p,\sigma')$ and $a^{\ddag}(\p,\sigma)b^{\ddag}(-\p,\sigma')$ would be non-vanishing.
+Therefore, the introduction of $(-1)^{2j}$ to $\dual{\Pi}(x)$ is crucial in ensuring that the fermionic Hamiltonian is diagonal.
+Also, we see that the norms of the self-conjugate and anti-self-conjugate Elko must be identical within their respective sectors so that they contribute equally to the Hamiltonian.